 By using a plant-based queso dip (like this one) in place of the standard shredded cheese, and by swapping in a vegan sour cream or a plain vegan yogurt in place of the sour cream, you can easily make this a dairy-free dip

 This Dip Is Naturally Gluten Free

 This dip is made up of layers of foods that are naturally gluten free.
 Those gf layers include beans, guacamole, queso, veggies, and more.
 If gluten is a concern for you or your guests, be sure to serve gluten-free dippers, too.
 Some great choices include corn tortilla chips, grain-free tortilla chips, and fresh-cut veggies

 This dip doesn’t contain any added sugars.
-And when you use the dairy-free swaps listed above you make it Whole30 friendly, as well.
+And when you use the dairy-free swaps listed above you make it Plant-Based Whole30 friendly, as well (the Plant-Based Whole30 allow beans – read more about it here).
 Using our Homemade Taco Seasoning will also help ensure you make this is a Whole30 friendly dip

 Make It Vegan with Simple Swaps

 Use the dairy-free swaps listed above to make this a vegan and 100% plant-based dip recipe that everyone at the party will appreciate

 Yes, most versions of this popular party dip include sour cream and cheese, which are both foods that contain dairy.
 To make a dairy-free version, use a vegan sour cream or plain vegan yogurt in place of the sour cream, and use a dairy-free queso dip, such as this one, in place of the shredded cheese layer